an alliance for healthy food and farming

 Communications

 Josie has been working with Sustain Ontario for several years now on various communications and school food initiatives.
-Since receiving an honours degree in media studies from the University of Guelph, she has been working with a number of environmental non-profits across the GTA over the last decade, advocating for healthy local food systems and food literacy education.
+Since receiving an honours degree in media studies from the University of Guelph and a diploma in public relations from Humber College, she has been working with a number of environmental/food and farming non-profits across the GTA over the last decade, advocating for sustainable local food systems and food literacy education.

 Board